 When you become a car owner in Germany, you might want to consider joining an automobile club, such as the ADAC.
 The number one reason is to get a breakdown cover (Schutzbrief) for Germany, Europe, or even worldwide.
 Membership for one person starts at 54 euros per year.

-🔥 Tip: We highly recommend you participating in a driving safety training (Fahrsicherheitstraining), to get to know the driving characteristics of your new ride and freshen up your skills in handling stressful driving situations.
+🔥 Tip: We highly recommend you participate in driving safety training (Fahrsicherheitstraining), to get to know the driving characteristics of your new ride and freshen up your skills in handling stressful driving situations.

-The ADAC has 60 different locations in Germany, where they offer different types of driving safety trainings.
+The ADAC has 60 different locations in Germany, where they offer different types of driving safety training.
 They are a lot of fun and really improve your car handling skills.

 Happy and safe driving! 🚘